 The Japan International Cooperative Agency (JICA) reported that the country is losing Php 3.5 billion due to its severe traffic congestion.
 JICA Philippines Office Chief Representative Susumu Ito noted that it can increase to Php 5.4 billion a day in 2035.
 However, the government's "Build Build Build" program-where the subway system falls-are expected to mitigate and eventually decrease it to Php 3 billion a day.

 Innovating for disaster-proof transport

-said that its route will not pass by the West Valley Fault that is
+The Philippine Institute of Volcanology and Seismology (PHILVOCS) that 357 billion-peso Metro Manila Subway is safe from earthquakes.
+DOST Undersecretary Renato Solidum Jr. said that its route will not pass by the West Valley Fault that is ripe to move soon.

 Solidum noted that it took extra precaution in the planning and aligning of the subway system to avoid future disasters.
 He also noted that underground railways are more "earthquake proof" as it moves with the ground compared to elevated train systems.